 How we use your information

 The Scottish Government processes applications under The Electricity Act 1989.
-During the consultation process letters of representation can be sent to Scottish Ministers in support of or objecting to these applications.
+During the consultation period following application submission, or following submission by an applicant of any information additional to the application, letters of representation can be sent to Scottish Ministers in support of or objecting to these applications.

 Should Ministers call a Public Local Inquiry (PLI), copies of these representations will be sent to the Reporter to consider during the inquiry.
 These representations will be posted on their website with personal email address, signature and home telephone number redacted (blacked out).